jxhnlcs/Vertical-Slice-Architecture/README.md

 # Vertical-Slice-Arcthiteture
-A little program using vertical slide for a exercise
+A little program using vertical slice for a exercise
 # Technologies
 Technologies used to develop: